modhack2003/weathering_with_you/README.md

 # WeatherApp

 This is a simple weather application that allows users to check the current weather conditions of a location.
-The app uses the WeatherAPI.com API to fetch weather data.
+The app uses OpenWeatherMap API to fetch weather data.

 ## Features

-- **Current Weather**: Display the current temperature, weather conditions, humidity, wind speed, and other relevant information for a specified location.
+- **Current Weather**: Display the current temperature, weather conditions, and other relevant information for a specified location.
 - **Search**: Users can search for weather information by city name.
 - **Responsive Design**: The app is designed to work well on both desktop and mobile devices.